Todd-test-organization/Studio-5000-Downgrade-Utility-by-Todd-PUBLIC/README.md

 I wrote this for myself to make it easier to downgrade projects.
 If it works for you great.

+***  You can’t have Source Code protected Routines, protected Add-On Instructions or Programs for any programs  >= V36.
+(It can’t downgrade the mnemonics to pre V36).

 T Mack
 "# Studio-5000-Downgrade-Utility-by-Todd"
 "# Studio-5000-Downgrade-Utility-by-Todd"